In Computing, Year 2 Toucans continued with sorting data today and some children completed their branching databases.

-During Computing this afternoon, Year 2 Toucans further enhanced their knowledge on algorithms and debugging.
+During Computing in the last couple of days, Year 2 Toucans further enhanced their knowledge on algorithms and debugging.
 The children used an app called Fix the Factory (a free download from the App store).

 Mr Baddhan asked the children to work through the levels using their problem solving skills to move the robot from a start position to the end – the controls available include ‘move forward’, ‘turn right’, ‘turn left’, ‘pick up’ and ‘drop off’.

-Alot of perseverance and debugging was requred to fix their mistakes in the code.
+Alot of perseverance and debugging was required to fix their mistakes in the code.